evkx/evkx.github.io/content/models/jeep/avenger/Avenger/_index.md

 ## Performance

-The Jeep Avenger has a maximum power of 115KW (156hp).
-The total torque is 260nm.
+The Jeep Avenger has a maximum power of 115 KW (156 hp/154 bhp).
+The total torque is 260 nm (192 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 9 seconds.
 The top speed is 150 km/h.

 ## Battery, range, and charging